gupon/ConnectorC4D/README.md

 ## ConnectorC4D
 Python Generator for Cinema 4D.
 Gennerates splines to connect all targets in the list.
-Mograph is treated as many individual objects of clones.
+Mographs are treated as many individual objects of clones.

 ## Simple Usage
 1. Select "User Data" tab of the Connector.